Motivation-and-Behaviour/sleepIPD_analysis/doc/manuscript.md

 generalise to other studies and populations, we instead opted to include random intercepts for Study ID which can better model generalisable patterns.
-This approach allows us to account for variability between studies without fully partialing out study effects, thereby better modelling common phenomena.
+This approach allows us to account for variability between studies without fully partialling out study effects, thereby better modelling common phenomena.
 While this change lessened the strength of model intercepts, it did not significantly alter model slopes.
 The results using Study ID as a fixed effect (i.e., those that align with